impact-hiv/NepidemiX/doc/tutorial.rst

 Will continue to work in the file **extended_SIR.py** that you created previously.
 A python file can contain several classes.
 Start by creating a class called **SIJRProcess** in your file, just as for **SIRProcess** it will inherit :ref:`NepidemiX-API-ExplicitStateProcess`

-I will show you the init and node update methods in a little while, but let's start with computing fraction of the population in state **J** because what makes the SIJR process impossible to implement using the current **ScriptedProcess** is that we need acess to the fraction of nodes in state **J** when updating the node states.
+I will show you the init and node update methods in a little while, but let's start with computing fraction of the population in state **J** because what makes the SIJR process impossible to implement using the current **ScriptedProcess** is that we need access to the fraction of nodes in state **J** when updating the node states.

 Thus, we need to implement it as a python class.
 Again, there are different strategies to do this, but I will make use of the network update method provided by the **Process** class.
 This method, called **networkUpdateRule**, is called once *after* all nodes and edges of a network has been updated.
 The method is given the full network and is free to make any updates to it.
 We will use this method to set a network attribute that we shall call **fracJ** representing the fraction of nodes in state **J** on the network in each iteration.